smydtt/smydtt.github.io/_pages/conferences.md

 (2005): ‘Exchange rate management system & development strategy: A comparative study of India & China’ (with Surbhi Badhwar) in National Seminar on ‘Emerging India-China Relations: Prospects and Challenges’, jointly organized by Shyam Lal College (Evening) and Department of East Asian Studies, University of Delhi.

 (2001): ‘Financing of investment in a multiplier-accelerator framework’ in Winter School 2001-02, organized by Centre for Development Economics, Delhi School of Economics.

+### Invited / Special Lectures

+(2021): (with C. Saratchand) ‘Inflation Targeting under Differentiated Endogenously Heterogeneous Inflation Expectations’, organized by University of Missouri-Kansas City, April 16, 2021.

+(2020): ‘Lectures on Behavioral Macroeconomics & Finance’ (delivered online), organized by Hindu College, University of Delhi.
+May 7-8, 2020.

+(2020): ‘Asset Pricing Models’ and ‘Selected Topics in International Finance’ (two lectures), Faculty Development Program on Advanced Topics in Macroeconomic Theory and Policy, organized by Department of Business Economics & Ramanujan College, University of Delhi.
+March 6-14, 2020.

+(2020): ‘Welfare Theorems in Macroeconomics: When do they fail?’, Workshop on Economic Theory and Empirics, organized by South Asian University, New Delhi, February 19-20, 2020.

+(2020): ‘Role of Mathematics in Sustainable Development of Economies’, Lecture & Panel Discussion organized by Lady Shriram College for Women, University of Delhi.
+January 24, 2020.

+(2019): ‘Limits of Arbitrage in Post-Crisis Forex Markets: Revisiting Basel III Norms’, Invited Lecture, Ashoka University, India.
+March 13, 2019.

+(2019): ‘Introduction to Behavioral Macroeconomics’, in Workshop on Behavioral Economics, organized by Satyawati College, University of Delhi and Meghnad Desai Academy of Economics, Delhi.
+February 13, 2019.

+(2017): ‘Can Limits of Arbitrage explain Bounded Rationality among Speculative Traders in Foreign Exchange Markets?’
+Invited Lecture in the Faculty Seminar Series of Department of Humanities and Social Sciences, Indian Institute of Technology Guwahati, April 8, 2017.

+(2012): ‘Cycles and complex dynamical possibilities of real-financial interaction’, seminar organized by School of Computational and Integrative Sciences, Jawaharlal Nehru University, New Delhi.

+(2004): ‘Relationship between financial fragility and macroeconomic volatility in a simple demand-constrained model’, seminar organized by IILM Institute for Higher Education, Gurgaon.

+### Panel Discussion
+(2018): Chaired a Panel Discussion on South Asian Economic Development in 6th Peradeniya International Economics Research Symposium, November 8-9, 2018, at University of Peradeniya, Sri Lanka.